 Close

-The Best Gloves for Sim Racing in 2024
+The Best Sim Racing Gloves You Need

 Gloves are one of the most common sim racing accessories, but are they worth it?
 In this guide, we will answer exactly that.

-One of the more delicate joys of sim racing is the uncanny lengths you can go to in order to achieve utmost realism.
-Be it any game title in the sim racing community, there are numerous ways to attain real-world emulation through various accessories and devices.
 One such accessory is your humble pair of gloves.
 No, we are not talking about your winter gloves or your oven mittens.
 We mean the sturdy and sporty racing gloves used by racers.
-Let’s discuss why you should consider using gloves to step up your sim racing skills, especially when it comes to Assetto Corsa Competizione.
+Let’s discuss why you should consider using gloves to step up your sim racing skills, especially when it comes to Assetto Corsa Competizione or iRacing.

-What are Sim Racing Gloves?
+What Are Sim Racing Gloves?

-If you’ve noticed the attire of every race driver out there, you’ll see them suiting up from top to bottom, leaving zero skin visible to anyone.
+If you’ve noticed the attire of every real race driver out there, you’ll see them suiting up from top to bottom, leaving zero skin visible to anyone.
 That has more to do with safety than anything else, but it is equally essential for driver focus and performance.

 In sim racing, safety does not hold the same precedence but definitely takes centre stage.
 This is where sim racing gloves come into the picture.
-They are very similar to ordinary racing gloves, except the fact that they are not designed to protect you from fire, crashes, and other natural hazards when racing in real life.
+They are very similar to ordinary racing gloves, except for the fact that they are not designed to protect you from fire, crashes, and other natural hazards when racing in real life.

 Instead, sim racing gloves help you extract the maximum out of your hands and help you race professionally.
 Think of them as your average daily gloves but for a much more aggressive and assertive purpose.